Nisan

-Nisan (or Nissan; נִיסָן from 𒁈) in the Babylonian and Hebrew calendars is the month of the barley ripening and first month of spring.
-The name of the month is an Akkadian language borrowing, although it ultimately originates in Sumerian nisag "first fruits".
-In the Hebrew calendar it is the first month of the ecclesiastical year, called the "first of the months of the year" (Exodus 12:1-2), "first month" (Ex 12:14), and the month of Aviv (Ex 13:4) בְּחֹ֖דֶשׁ הָאָבִֽיב ḥōḏeš hāʾāḇîḇ).
+Nisan (/ˈniːsɑːn/; נִיסָן /he/) or Nissan (/ˈnɪsɑːn/; from 𒁈 Nissāni) is the month of the barley ripening and the first month of spring in the Babylonian and Hebrew calendars.
+The name of the month is an Akkadian borrowing, although it is ultimately derived from Sumerian nisag 'first fruits'.

+In the Hebrew calendar, it is the first month of the ecclesiastical year, called the "first of the months of the year" (Exodus 12:1-2), "first month" (Ex 12:14), and the month of Aviv (Ex 13:4; בְּחֹ֖דֶשׁ הָאָבִֽיב ḥōḏeš hāʾāḇîḇ).
 It is called Nissān in the Book of Esther.
 It is a month of 30 days.
-In the year 2025, 1 Nisan will occur on 30 March.
+In the year 2025 CE, 1 Nisan occurred on 30 March.
 Counting from 1 Tishrei, the civil new year, it would be the seventh month (eighth, in leap year), but in contemporary Jewish culture, both months are viewed as the first and seventh simultaneously, and are referred to as one or the other depending on the specific religious aspects being discussed.

+In Jewish tradition, Nisan is considered the "month of redemption", recalling the exodus from Egypt which occurred during this month.
+The Talmud states:

+In Nisan our forefathers were redeemed from Egypt; and in Nisan in the future the Jewish people will be redeemed in the final redemption.

 Name and origin

 The biblical Hebrew months were given enumerations instead of names.
-The new moon of Aviv, which in Hebrew means "barley ripening" and by extension "spring season"(Exodus 9:31) is one of the few called both by name and by its number, the first.
-Nisan and other Akkadian-origin names for the equivalent lunar months in the Babylonian calendar came to be applied to the Hebrew calendar during the Babylonian captivity, in which the month of Aviv's name was Araḫ Nissānu, the "month of beginning".
+The new moon of Aviv, which in Hebrew means 'barley ripening' and by extension 'spring season' (Exodus 9:31) is one of the few called both by name and by its number, the first.
+Nisan and other Akkadian-origin names for the equivalent lunar months in the Babylonian calendar came to be applied to the Hebrew calendar during the Babylonian captivity, in which the month of Aviv's name was Araḫ Nissānu ('month of the beginning').